 NEP's corporate governance principles & guidelines, code of business conduct & ethics and its code of ethics for senior executive and financial officers cover a wide range of business practices and procedures.
-The corporate governance principles & guidelines, code of business conduct and ethics & the code of ethics for senior executive and financial officers were approved by the directors of NEP GP.
-The code of ethics for senior executive and financial officers applies to NEP and any of its subsidiaries and NEP GP's chairman of the board and chief executive officer, chief financial officer, president, treasurer, general counsel, controller and chief accounting officer and vice president, strategy and corporate development.
-The code of business conduct & ethics applies to all representatives of NEP GP and NEP and its subsidiaries, including directors, officers and employees.
+The corporate governance principles & guidelines, code of business conduct and ethics & the code of ethics for senior executive and financial officers were approved by the board.
+The code of ethics for senior executive and financial officers applies to NEP's chairman of the board and chief executive officer, chief financial officer, president, treasurer, general counsel, controller and chief accounting officer and executive vice president, strategy and corporate development.
+The code of business conduct & ethics applies to all representatives of NEP and its subsidiaries, including directors, officers and employees.
 The corporate governance principles & guidelines, code of ethics for senior executive and financial officers and code of business conduct & ethics are available on NEP's website at www.nexteraenergypartners.com.
 Any amendments or waivers of the code of ethics for senior executive and financial officers which are required to be disclosed to unitholders under SEC rules will be disclosed on NEP's website at the address listed above.
-NEP will provide a copy of its code of business conduct & ethics upon request by a unitholder to the Corporate Secretary of NEP GP by mail or courier service c/o NextEra Energy Partners, LP, 700 Universe Boulevard, Juno Beach, Florida 33408, Attn: Corporate Secretary.
+NEP will provide a copy of its code of business conduct & ethics and its code of ethics for senior executive and financial officers upon request by a unitholder to the Corporate Secretary of NEP by mail or courier service c/o NextEra Energy Partners, LP, 700 Universe Boulevard, Juno Beach, Florida 33408, Attn: Corporate Secretary.